Yaoguao/moviegiver/README.md

-Just a project, for studying without extra libraries, for now :D
+Just a project, for studying without extra libraries, almost :D